memgraph/docs/docs/streams/transformation-modules/overview.md

 CALL mg.load("hello");
 ```

-Lastly, if we wish to reload all existing modules and load any newly added ones
+Lastly, if we wish to reload all existing modules and load any newly added ones,
 we can use:

 ```cypher
 CALL mg.load_all();
 ```

-For API references you can also check:
+For API references, you can also check:

 * **[C API](./c-api.md)**
 * **[Python API](./python-api.md)**